 All of our engines carry a full complement of ALS medical and rescue equipment.
 This equipment includes the "Jaws of Life" and a semi-automatic defibrillator, which is used to attempt to shock the heart back into a proper beating rhythm.
 All our personnel are Emergency Medical Technicians (EMT) or Paramedics who can provide advanced medical skills such as IV’s, airway management, and medication administration.

 The Monterey County Regional Fire District is part of the Monterey County Fire Service Mutual Aid system, and we provide and receive assistance when emergency situations cannot be handled by our resources.
 For example, our normal response to a structure fire includes the three closest on-duty engines, a chief officer and (2) water tenders.
-Off-duty personnel and/or volunteers also respond.
+Off-duty personnel also respond.
 If help from our neighboring departments is needed, fire engines from agencies closest to the incident will be dispatched.

 We operate by Standard Operating Procedures and Emergency Operations Plans.
-For example, we worked with the Sheriff's Office, California Highway Patrol, County Parks, the Emergency Medical Services Agency, County Office of Emergency Services and SCRAMP in formalizing an Emergency Operations Plan for the Laguna Seca Recreation Area.
+For example, we worked with the Sheriff's Office, California Highway Patrol, County Parks, the Emergency Medical Services Agency, County Office of Emergency Services in formalizing an Emergency Operations Plan for the Laguna Seca Recreation Area.
 That plan formalizes in writing, what these agencies will do in terms of covering major events at Laguna Seca from an emergency service standpoint.